datalayer/lexical-loro/docs/ARCHITECTURE.md

 1. User types in the text area
 2. Change is applied to local Loro document
 3. Document update is serialized and sent via WebSocket
-4. Other clients receive the update and apply it to their documents
+4. Other clients receive the update and apply it to their models
 5. UI is updated to reflect the changes

 ### Initial Content Synchronization